nsfw-filter/nsfw-filter/README.md

 Reach out to us!
 Join the [**Slack channel**](https://join.slack.com/t/nsfwfilter/shared_invite/zt-gfx0dewg-Hc0~3gu4jXcCDYWQxu3lZA).

-# What's new?

-**v1.1.0** released!

-Released in Chrome Webstore!
-Check above for the link!

-The images are now hidden when a page loads and become visible only when they are found to be not NSFW.
-The NSFW images remain hidden.

-Performance improvements.

-Bug fixes.

 # Demo

 The website used in this demo is [**scroller/nsfw**](https://scrolller.com/nsfw), which randomly loads NSFW images.